abosco42/opcua_exporter/README.md

     	OPC UA Endpoint to connect to. (default "opc.tcp://localhost:4096") -max-timeouts int
     	The exporter will quit trying after this many read timeouts (0 to disable).
-  -port int
+  -bind string
-    	Port to publish metrics on. (default 9686) -prom-prefix string
+    	Address and port to publish metrics on. (default ":9686") -prom-prefix string
     	Prefix will be appended to emitted prometheus metrics -read-timeout duration